cass-degrees/CASS-Degrees/README.md

 The project application will be a Web based application therefore the standard: HTML, CSS, JavaScript.

-CSS Styles used follows the ANU web publishing guideless and it will be an ANU endorsed website http://webpublishing.anu.edu.au/web-style-guide/
+CSS Styles used follows the ANU web publishing guidelines as it will be an ANU endorsed website http://webpublishing.anu.edu.au/web-style-guide/

 ## Links